 Deductible and Out-of-Pocket Limits

-The Internal Revenue Service has announced the deductible, out-of-pocket, and contribution limits for HSA-qualified plans for the 2022 calendar year.
-The minimum deductible is staying the same: $1,400 for people with single coverage and $2,800 for people with family coverage.
-(The minimum individual deductible on an embedded deductible plan is $2,800, the same as the minimum family deductible.)
-Meanwhile, the out-of-pocket limit increased by $50 for people with single coverage, from $7,000 to $7,050, and by $100 for people with family coverage, from $14,000 to $14,100.
+The Internal Revenue Service has announced the deductible, out-of-pocket, and contribution limits for HSA-qualified plans for the 2023 calendar year.
+The minimum deductible increased from $1,400 to $1,500 for people with single coverage and from $2,800 to $3,000 for people with family coverage, compared with 2022.
+(The minimum individual deductible on an embedded deductible plan is $3,000, the same as the minimum family deductible.)

 People with an HSA-qualified High Deductible Health Plan who do not have other coverage that pays prior to the deductible can set aside tax-free dollars to pay for eligible medical expenses.
-The 2022 HSA contribution limits are summarized in the chart below.
-There’s a $50 increase for people with single coverage (from $3,600 in 2021 to $3,650 in 2022) and a $100 increase for people with family coverage (from $7,200 in 2021 to $7,300 in 2022).
+The 2023 HSA contribution limits are summarized in the chart below.
+There’s a $200 increase for people with single coverage (from $3,650 in 2022 to $3,850 in 2023) and a $450 increase for people with family coverage (from $7,300 in 2022 to $7,750 in 2023).

 If you have questions about Health Savings Accounts or are interested in one for your family or your employees, please contact JME Insurance at 972.245.0266.